michcio1234/recommender_system_challenge/README.md

 # recommender_system_challenge
-Recommender System Challenge by @Sirajology on [Youtube](https://youtu.be/9gBC9R-msAk).
+This is a solution to Recommender System Challenge by @Sirajology on [Youtube](https://youtu.be/9gBC9R-msAk).

+This solution uses Amazon ratings dataset available at http://jmcauley.ucsd.edu/data/amazon/links.html.
+You can download the 'ratings only' version of any category, set a path to CSV file in the main script and simply run it.

+Below I paste Siraj's description of the challenge.

 ##Overview